 There are unbelievably huge rewards in keeping people distracted, mis-informed, dis-informed, not-informed, divided, insular, selfish, and engaged in trivial pursuits which leads them nowhere.
 The proverb 'A fool and his money are soon parted' is apt for our times.

 "If you get people frightened enough, they won’t notice that their taxes are going into creating the profits of IBM and Merck twenty years from now.
 Why not tell them the truth?
 Because then they might not make these decisions.": Noam Chomsky.

 Watching the news on TV or online video can potentially be just as useful, but in practice, it is not useful.
 News on TV is not dense with information and analysis like an online news website or a traditional newspaper.

 Reading the news doesn't make you informed.
 It is a good start.
 Being informed requires a lot more than that.

 Would it not be great if there was a single(or a few) sources of relevant information where we could go to be informed about what is important and relevant to our day to day life.
 However, such sources are prone to be corrupted as time goes by.
-Their business could be disrupted forcing them to sell out, or they could be taken over by malicious interests.
+Their business could be disrupted forcing them to sell out, or they could be taken over by malicious interests or threatened into shutting down.
 This is the danger of relying on one source of information.

 If you desire to be truly informed, expect to have to read several independent and competent sources just to be aware of what is relevant to you.
 It is not enough to read, but also to meet the right people and discuss it with them.
 Being exposed to opposing points of view is good, but don't always be taken in by a good argument.
 A good argument doesn't make it right.

-An intelligent conversation is not a sign of intelligence but just good training, and ability to recognize patterns which even Artificial Intelligence can do.
+An intelligent conversation is not a sign of 'intelligence' but just good training, and ability to recognize patterns which even Artificial Intelligence will soon do.

 Getting good and relevant information is hard enough.
 What to do with that information is another story.